 - Students may claim only work experience obtained after the mid-point of your degree - after a minimum of 58 credit hours earned toward your Engineering or Geoscience undergraduate degree

 - Students must provide transcripts for validation and the accompanying form.
 See pre-graduation work experience for details.

-- Up to 48 months of post-graduate (academic) experience
+- An amount of post-graduate (academic) experience

 - Unlimited pre-enrolment experience